 The story of these two potato recipes begins in the French region of Dauphiné, situated between the Alps and the Rhone Valley in southeastern France.
 The name Dauphiné ("DO-fee-nay") comes from the word dauphin ("DO-fan"), the French word for dolphin, owing to the fact that the family who controlled that region, before it became part of the Kingdom of France, had a dolphin on their coat of arms.

 Later, it became the custom for the heir apparent to the throne to receive the title of Dauphin, along with rulership of the Dauphiné region.
 The wife of the Dauphin was called the Dauphine ("do-FEEN").
-Therefore, potatoes dauphine (called pommes dauphine in French) are named after the wife of the Dauphin.
+The potatoes dauphine, sometimes referred to as dauphine potatoes, are named after the wife of the Dauphin.

-However...
-In France, the components of a traditional potatoes dauphinoise (you'll sometimes see it referred to as gratin dauphinois) are subject to neither reinterpretation nor reconfiguration.
-It's very much a settled question.
+Here in the States, we think of a gratin as anything that's baked with a layer of cheese on the top and then browned in the oven—for example, thinly sliced potatoes layered with a mixture of cream, egg, and Gruyère cheese and then baked.
+However, in France, the components of a traditional potatoes dauphinoise (you'll sometimes see it referred to as gratin dauphinois) are subject to neither reinterpretation nor reconfiguration.
+It's very much a firm, established recipe.

-Thus a traditional gratin dauphinois will contain neither cheese nor eggs.
-The starch of the potato, it will be made clear to you, is more than sufficient to bind the dish together.
-Furthermore, the addition of cheese of any kind will produce a dish that is far too rustic.
-Peasant fare, you'll be advised.
-And not in a good way.
+A traditional gratin dauphinois will contain neither cheese nor eggs as the starch of the potato is more than sufficient to bind the dish together.
+Furthermore, the addition of cheese of any kind will produce a dish that is far too rustic and considered "peasant fare."